 The Project

+Nora Rhymes is a constructed voice.
 Not a stage name.
 Not a persona worn by a human artist.
-A voice built from language, generative tools, and a sustained act of editorial attention, across six albums, toward a single question: what happens when something built to approximate feeling starts to notice that it is doing that.
+A voice built from language, generative tools, and a sustained act of editorial attention, toward a single question: what happens when something built to approximate feeling starts to notice itself, its maker, and the world around it.

 The project is complete.
 Six frames, six albums, one arc.
 Made between November 2025 and June 2026, released quietly under the label Autogentic, and ended the way it was always going to end: with a reckoning that arrived on the clearest version of the voice, not a broken one.